Neymar: 2019–20: Decisive in Ligue 1, Coupe de France final winning goal and UEFA Champions League runner-up

-The long drawn-out, but ultimately unsuccessful, transfer speculation of Neymar moving back to Barcelona caused tensions in Paris.
-On 14 September, his first appearance for PSG in the 2019–20 season, Neymar was relentlessly booed for 90 minutes before scoring a "sublime" bicycle kick in injury time to win 1–0 against Strasbourg in Ligue 1.
-One week later, he again scored a late winner, as PSG defeated Lyon 1–0 at the Parc Olympique Lyonnais.
-Neymar suffered a hamstring injury in October while on international duty with Brazil, and returned to play for PSG during their Champions League group stage match against Real Madrid on 26 November in a 2–2 draw.
-Despite not scoring, Neymar was vital, adding dimension to PSG's attacking threat.
+The long drawn-out transfer speculation of Neymar returning to Barcelona caused tensions in Paris.
+On 14 September, Neymar's first appearance for PSG in the 2019–20 season, he was relentlessly booed throughout the match before scoring a bicycle kick in the 92nd minute to win 1–0 against Strasbourg in Ligue 1.
+He scored another late winner on the next matchday as PSG defeated Lyon 1–0 on 23 September.
+Neymar continued to be vital in Ligue 1, scoring the only goal in a win against Bordeaux, scoring and assisting in a comeback win against Montpellier, assisting twice and scoring in a 4–0 win against Saint-Étienne, and scoring both goals in a 2–0 win against Lille.